mourner/suncalc/README.md

 Returns an object with the following properties:

  * `fraction`: illuminated fraction of the moon; varies from `0.0` (new moon) to `1.0` (full moon)
- * `angle`: midpoint angle in radians of the illuminated limb of the moon reckoned eastward from the north point of the disk
+ * `angle`: midpoint angle in radians of the illuminated limb of the moon reckoned eastward from the north point of the disk;
+ the moon is waxing if the angle is negative, and waning if positive